innoraft/auto-deploy/README.md

 * Use `mongo` to store all data and `angular.js` for form - Done
 * Perform command on server when webhook url is touched - Done
 * Make code DRY.
 Test it out.
 Fix minor bugs - ToDo
-* Beautify the form pages by CSS. -ToDo
+* Make the app multiuser.
+Login/Logout abilities. -ToDo

 ###To run
 * install `node.js` .
 Prefer version > 4.